nicholaskajoh/terna.wtf/README.md

 - Keepalived: Virtual IP for Kubernetes cluster.

 ## Projects
-- Home lab dashboard (WIP): Overview of all the software running in the lab.
+- Home lab home page (WIP): Overview of all the software running in the lab.
 - Home lab observability (WIP): Single platform for monitoring the lab.
 - Ad & tracking blocker: Block all those pesky ads and trackers on all my devices and from any location I'm at.
 Run my own DNS resolver instead of using Google or Cloudflare.
 - Indoor temperature & humidity tracker: Tracking the temperature and humidity at home, especially in the colder months.